segmentio/segment-docs/src/connections/destinations/catalog/cruncher/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Cruncher" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "API Key" into your Segment Settings UI which you can find from your [Cruncher dashboard](https://tower.cruncherlabs.com/connectors).
+3. Enter the "API Key" into your Segment Settings UI which you can find from your [Cruncher dashboard](https://tower.cruncherlabs.com/connectors).

 Alternatively, you can connect Segment to Cruncher directly from your [Cruncher dashboard](https://tower.cruncherlabs.com/connectors).
 For more information, visit [Cruncher Documentation](https://docs.cruncherlabs.com/connectors/saas/segment).